 Formula #3 Keep the Tone Conversational

 Keep away from brochure speak or corporate speak when writing emails.
-It would only make you sound pompous ass.
+It would only make you sound like a pompous ass.

-Adopt conversational tone, whether you are addressing a Prime Minister of a country or a General Manager of a big company, it doesn’t matter.
+Adopt a conversational tone, whether you are addressing a Prime Minister of a country or a General Manager of a big company.

 I know what you are thinking?
 Won’t it make us sound frivolous and flippant?

-Sure, you need to appeal to their intelligence, but in my opinion, you could do the same by keeping the tone conversational and friendly.
+Sure, you need to appeal to their intelligence, but in my opinion, you could do the same by keeping the tone conversational and friendly in your email marketing formulas.
 Hope, you got the drift.

 Formula #4 Make it a Two-way Love Affair